scazz010/ember-changeset-history/README.md

 Check out the [live demo](https://ember-changeset-history-demo.pagefrontapp.com)

 Extension of ember-changeset, providing undo/redo features.
+Also ships with a debounced-value helper for grouping changes together

 To install:

 `ember install ember-changeset-history`